About Ebor Falls

 So that limited our ability to take long exposure photos due to brightness or unwanted lens flare artifacts.

-Ebor Falls resides in the Guy Fawkes River National Park.
+Ebor Falls resides in the Guy Fawkes River National Park near Dorrigo in New South Wales.
 It is administered by the NSW National Parks and Wildlife Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 The signed turnoff was on the north side of the road.